At some point in the twentieth century, we swallowed the strange idea that shopping is a fun leisure activity.

 This blog does not major on frugality tips.
 Tesco’s may or may not have cheaper baked beans than Morrisons this week, but who wants to read about that?
 This does not mean that The Escape Artist is above saving a few pence on baked beans.

 Not at all…the Escape Artist practices The Aggregation of Marginal Gains.
 The trick is rewire your operating system so that you naturally save every time you face a potential spending decision.
 We face hundreds of these choices every week, so it all adds up to save real money over.

 I focus on the underlying psychology of why people waste so much money.
 We are trying to address the causes of ridiculous spending rather than just the symptoms.
 So let’s focus on what actually makes us happy (spoiler alert: its not spending!).
-By focusing on happiness (as well as on controlling your environment) you may find that your urge to go shopping melts away as if by magic.
+By focusing on happiness (as well as on controlling your environment) you may find that your urge to go shopping slowly melts away.

 I think of shopping as a Tom and Jerry style cat and mouse game between you and the retailers / marketers.
 They are the cat and you are the mouse.
 They are bigger and stronger than you.
 They are happy to toy with you and then eat you for their own profit.